thisisrishabh22/dsa_prep_docs/arrays/2_Valid_Anagram.md

 #### Performance Analysis:

-Runtime: `5 ms`, faster than `54.71%` of Java online submissions for Contains Duplicate.
+Runtime: `5 ms`, faster than `54.71%` of Java online submissions for Valid Anagram.

-Memory Usage: `41.3 MB`, less than `99.81%` of Java online submissions for Contains Duplicate.
+Memory Usage: `41.3 MB`, less than `99.81%` of Java online submissions for Valid Anagram.

 #